Analytical Phonics

 Like with almost any reading system, around 50% of the class will usually pick up literacy fine.
 However, analytical phonics really struggles with the rest of the class.
 There are a number of reasons why:

-Analytical Phonics has always achieved disappointing results in mainstream education and has therefore left open the door for the repeated rise of real books.
+Analytical Phonics has always achieved disappointing results in mainstream education and has therefore left open the door for the repeated rise of whole word sight-reading instruction.